zestedesavoir/zmarkdown/packages/remark-grid-tables/README.md

 This plugin parses custom Markdown syntax to describes tables.

-It adds a wrapper element to the AST which contains the resulting table.
+It adds the resulting table to the AST.

-If you are using [rehype][rehype], the stringified HTML result will be a `div` with a configurable CSS class and a `table`.
+If you are using [rehype][rehype], the stringified HTML result will be a `table`.

-It is up to you to have CSS rules producing the desired result for these `div`.
+It is up to you to have CSS rules producing the desired result for these `table`.

 ## Syntax